Juxtaposition #14

 * * *

 As I said at the conclusion of my final “Drink & a Movie” post, I’m going alcohol-free for the duration of 2026, which makes further resolutions seem a bit superfluous.
 I do have a couple of goals for this blog, though, that I mention there as well.
 One is to edit that series into a self-published book.
 Another is to “keep up my pace of one illustrated longform post about movies per month on average.”
 The key word here for me is actually “illustrated,” not “longform,” since what I’m specifically hoping to preserve is being greeted with lots of screengrabs from my favorite films whenever I scroll through the landing page, but it will likely amount to about the same thing.
-I’m also going to try to be less of a MOVIE snob and watch a few TV series with my loving wife.
+I’m also going to try to be less of a MOVIE snob and watch a few TV series with My Loving Wife.
 Last but not least I intend to make a point of being less stingy with likes and comments to let everyone I enjoy reading know I appreciate them.
 So that’s what I’ve got going on.
 Thanks for stopping by, and Happy New Year!

 Links to previous mixes I’ve posted about can be found here.
 Previous top ten lists can be found here.